LCD And PWM Controller Instructions

 The following series of videos will show you how to use the PWM.
 Note: As advancements and refinements are made, there may be slight differences between the following videos and your controller.
 The instructions following the video should be consulted where there is any discrepancy.

+6. Enter Codes.
+This is used to enter codes that affect the operation of the PWM.
+Mostly we use these codes to turn on and off a number of PWM functions.
+When you find that your PWM triggers an error so frequently that it becomes an annoyance, then you can use one of these codes to turn that error.
 To enter a code, turn the knob to cycle through the available numbers and characters available.
 The available numbers are 0-9 and A-F. When you get to the number you want, press the button, and you'll be advanced to the next character position.
 Again, turn the knob to select the 2nd character, and so on.
 When you have entered the last character, press the knob twice to complete your entry.
 If you have entered a valid code, the word "Saved" will flash onto the screen for a moment.
 If you enter an unrecognizable code, then "Invalid" will be displayed shortly.
 Entering an invalid code has no effect whatsoever.
 So, if you are entering a code and accidentally enter a wrong character, then just press the button twice and start over.

 The following codes are recognized: